amundo/image-annotation/README.md

 This doesn’t do much, it just alerts the file name when we load it.
 But at least we know loading is happening.

 Now, we need to actually load the image into the `<svg>`.
 Our strategy will be to insert the file object into the DOM at the `href` of the  `<image>` element.
-This isn’t _too_ bad.
 The `.files` property of the `<input type=files>` is a [File object](https://developer.mozilla.org/en-US/docs/Web/API/File), which means that is a subtype of a `Blob`.
 And a blob, in case you are unfamiliar, is just some undifferentiated data stored by the browser and given an URL.
 So we don’t even need to use anything like `URL.createObjectURL()`, because the file already _has_ a URL.
 In fact, if we pass a reference to our file object when we are creating the `<image>` tag’s `HTML`, the browser will put a blob URL in place and it will work.

 ```js
 export let loadImage = async changeEvent => {